-We have focused our work on two families of schedules, namely piecewise linear and smooth counterdiabatic functions.
-The phase of the Rabi drive is nonconstant only in the latter case, and we have developed a generalized version of the ACQC protocol \cite{Zhang2024} to make it specific to each graph.
+We have focused our work on two families of schedules; namely, piecewise linear and smooth counterdiabatic functions.
+The phase of the Rabi drive is nonconstant only in the latter case, and we have developed a generalized version of the ACQC protocol~\cite{Zhang2024} to make it specific to each graph.
 However, when correctly parametrized, the somehow simpler $\HP$-linear protocol performs better in almost all numerical simulations.
-This difference is even more pronounced in experiments, as the smooth CD schedules have to be converted into piecewise linear or constant functions.
-We have used a maximum number of 6 free parameters in the optimization, but more general functions may be investigated since the method described in this work applies to any kind of schedules.
-Moreover, it would be interesting to develop models of optimized schedules that do not depend only on the hardness parameter but also on other global properties of the graphs, e.g., the mean degree or the mean eccentricity of the vertices.
-Based on machine learning, such additional predictors could in fact improve the fitting of the schedule parameters.
+This difference is even more pronounced in demonstrations, as the smooth CD schedules have to be converted into piecewise linear or constant functions.
+We have used a maximum number of six free parameters in the optimization, but more general functions may be investigated since the method described in this work applies to any kind of schedule.
+Moreover, it would be interesting to develop models of optimized schedules that do not depend only on the hardness parameter but that depend also on other global properties of the graphs, e.g., the mean degree or the mean eccentricity of the vertices.
+On the basis of machine learning, such additional predictors could improve the fitting of the schedule parameters.

-We think that hybrid classical-quantum algorithms could take advantage of our protocols and, more generally, of precomputed optimized schedules: instead of searching in the huge space of all parameters, one could consider lower-dimensional meaningful ansatzes, such as the $\HP$-parametrization of the schedules or the principal component of the residuals of the fitted parameters.
+We think that hybrid classical-quantum algorithms could take advantage of our protocols and, more generally, of precomputed optimized schedules: instead of searching in the huge space of all parameters, one could consider lower-dimensional meaningful ansatzes, such as the $\HP$ parametrization of the schedules or the principal component of the residuals of the fitted parameters.

-Finally, we believe that the piecewise linear protocols developed in this study should serve as a new benchmark for any future adiabatic algorithm that aims to solve the MIS problem with Rydberg atoms.
-In particular, the most basic version of this protocol with only 4 free parameters and in the limit of infinite hardness admits a very simple mathematical description, see Fig.~\ref{fig:optim_schedules_Lin4_HP}, and it leads to relatively good results regardless of the specific graph to be solved.
+Finally, we believe that the piecewise linear protocols developed in this study should serve as a benchmark for any future adiabatic algorithm that aims to solve the MIS problem with Rydberg atoms.
+In particular, the most basic version of this protocol with only four free parameters and in the limit of infinite hardness admits a very simple mathematical description\textemdash see Fig.~\ref{fig:optim_schedules_Lin4_HP}\textemdash and it leads to relatively good results regardless of the specific graph to be solved.